JAlexander94/Lesson-12/activities/01-Stu-Pseudocode/README.md

 * Be prepared to share your outlines approach.

+# Pseudocode

+Create a variable equal to a prompt asking for rock paper or scissors

+create a varibale that randomly selects rock paper or scissors

+create an if-else statement that checks whether the prompted answer or the random answer has won with an alert displaying the result

 ---

 © 2022 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.